hande-qmc/hande/documentation/users_guide/hubbard.rst

     Not valid for simple_fciqmc calculations, where the population of spawned walkers on each determinant is stored.
+**no_renorm**
+    Default: off.

+    Generate (and then reject) excitations which involve exciting an electron into a spin-orbital which is already occupied.
+Whilst this is wasteful, it avoids having to renormalise the excitation generation probabilities, which can be expensive for large systems.
 **dump_restart** [*id*]
     Optional integer.